With the start of the new year, here are seven ways you can become a savvy student saver over the next twelve months with minimal effort.

 Compare to save a load of cash

 Set an afternoon or evening aside to look at your bills and see if you could save money.
-From car insurance to broadband, you could save hundreds of quid over the next twelve months by simply switching suppliers.
+From car insurance to broadband, use an online comparison website and you could save hundreds of quid over the next twelve months by simply switching suppliers.